Serving Greater Phoenix – Scottsdale, Glendale & Mesa

 - Depositing illegally obtained funds into an offshore bank account

 A person can be charged with third-degree money laundering for conferring anything of value to a money transmitter or an employee of the transmitter, with the intention of influencing or rewarding that person for failing to comply with applicable Arizona law.
 The charge also applies to an employee of a money-transmitting business who accepts something of value in exchange for failing to comply with any similar legal requirement.
-Finally, a person can also be charged for being a link in a money laundering scheme even if they are unaware of the crimes.
+Finally, a person can also be charged for being a link in a scheme even if they are unaware of the crimes.

 Under Arizona law, the penalties for money laundering are as follows: